ProvidenceMod/ProvidenceMod/README.md

 <a name="code_of_conduct"></a>
 ## Contributor Covenant Code of Conduct

-Please follow this Code of Conduct when undertaking in any interaction in our GitHub repository, or any of its children.
+Please follow this Code of Conduct when undertaking any interaction in our GitHub repository, or any of its children.

 ### Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity, and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.